 The idea of the government funding our retirement may sound appealing, however, the reality isn’t quite so simple.
 Age Pension is designed as a safety net only.
 In other words, it may put food on the table but don’t expect it to be your only source of income during retirement.

 Age Pension isn’t simply handed out without question.
-From 1 July 2022, you will need to be at least age 66.5 or older if you weren’t yet aged 66 by 30 June 2022, and satisfy both the income test and an assets test.
+Since 1 July 2023, you will need to be at least age 67 or older, and satisfy both the income test and an assets test.

 If you cannot receive the full rate of Age Pension due to your income and/or assets, you still could be eligible for a part pension.